Brazilian Butt Lift

-Unless your surgery is extensive, Dr. Ruff will perform it at our state-of-the-art, AAAASF-certified surgical suite, where he and his staff are dedicated to your complete comfort during and after the procedure.
+Unless your surgery is extensive, Dr. Ruff or one of our board certified plastic surgeons will perform it at our state-of-the-art, AAAASF-certified surgical suite, where they are dedicated to your complete comfort during and after the procedure.
 We use either general anesthesia or local anesthesia with sedation depending on the extent of the procedure.
 The surgery takes between one and five hours to complete.
 We will discuss the type of anesthesia and the anticipated length of your procedure at your initial consultation.

-To start the surgery, Dr. Ruff makes an incision high on the lower area of the buttock in as inconspicuous a location as possible.
-In most cases, though the incision may be extensive, he places it in a position that will allow you to wear a bathing suit and current clothing styles without the scar being visible.
+To start the surgery, your surgeon makes an incision high on the lower area of the buttock in as inconspicuous a location as possible.
+In most cases, though the incision may be extensive, they place it in a position that will allow you to wear a bathing suit and current clothing styles without the scar being visible.
 We will discuss the exact placement of your incision with you during your initial consultation.

-Once Dr. Ruff makes the incision, he extracts fat from another area of the body, such as the abdomen or thigh, via liposuction.
-He then purifies this fat and adds it to the buttocks.
-He shapes the fat for a voluptuous, natural-looking contour, and he may also remove excess skin for a smooth result.
-In some cases, he adds buttock implants to further enhance results.
+Once your surgeon makes the incision, they extract fat from another area of the body, such as the abdomen or thigh, via liposuction.
+They then purify this fat and adds it to the buttocks.
+They shape the fat for a voluptuous, natural-looking contour, and may also remove excess skin for a smooth result.
+In some cases, they will add buttock implants to further enhance results.
 Stitches are then used to close the incision.
 Once the incision is stitched, gauze dressings and tape are applied over the surgical area and a compression garment is placed.